 You will get to meet the Anti-Poaching unit and you might be able to join them on a night patrol in the bush

-Shamwari have very nice facilities and the helpful staff will take great care of you
+Shamwari have great facilities and the helpful staff will take great care of you

 You will get to monitor rhinos, elephants and predators in a beautiful environment